How to Build a CRM strategy that will Engage your Customers

 If we now bring the CRM Goals, Objectives and Enabling Strategy together, we get something like this.

-We’ve supplied some examples below to start you thinking:
+Here are some examples to start you thinking:

-The example below shows, vertically the depth of permissions to data business areas and horizontally, the breadth system areas they have access to.
+The example below shows CRM users by: vertically the depth of permissions to data business areas and horizontally, the breadth of system areas they have access to.

 - Whole business access – typically this is the executive team